WebAssembly/spec/proposals/simd/SIMD.md

 ### Module Function Imports

-Calling an imported function from JavaScript when the function arguments or result is of type v128 will cause the host function to immidiately throw a [`TypeError`](https://tc39.github.io/ecma262/#sec-native-error-types-used-in-this-standard-typeerror).
+Calling an imported function from JavaScript when the function arguments or result is of type v128 will cause the host function to immediately throw a [`TypeError`](https://tc39.github.io/ecma262/#sec-native-error-types-used-in-this-standard-typeerror).

 ### Exported Function Exotic Objects

-Invoking the [[Call]] method of an Exported Function Exotic Object when the function type of its [[Closure]] has an argument or result of type v128 will cause the host function to immidiately throw a [`TypeError`](https://tc39.github.io/ecma262/#sec-native-error-types-used-in-this-standard-typeerror).
+Invoking the [[Call]] method of an Exported Function Exotic Object when the function type of its [[Closure]] has an argument or result of type v128 will cause the host function to immediately throw a [`TypeError`](https://tc39.github.io/ecma262/#sec-native-error-types-used-in-this-standard-typeerror).

-## WebAssembly Module Instatiation
+## WebAssembly Module Instantiation

 Instantiating a WebAssembly Module from a Module moduleObject will throw a LinkError exception, when the global's valtype is v128 and the imported objects type is not WebAssembly.Global.